iwataka/colorex.vim/README.md

 separate plugin called `colorex`.

 This plugin has several functionalities like below:
-- Save/Load your current colorscheme (automatically by default)
+- Save/Load your current colorscheme and airline theme (automatically start/quit by default)
 - Toggle background color by executing `:ColorexToggleBackground` command
 - Switch contrast by executing `:ColorexSwitchContrast` (supporting only gruvbox and solarized)